-Hi!
+Hello!
 My name’s Rebecca and I took my first mindful breath in 2012.
-This blog is a reflection of my mindfulness journey through modern life – which, let’s face it, is sometimes amazing and sometimes plain scary!
+This place is a reflection of my mindfulness journey through modern life – which, let’s face it, is sometimes amazing and sometimes plain scary!
 Through meditation we can learn to welcome and be present with everything we experience.

 Where it began